-(Revised 3/1987)
+(Revised 04/2022)

-(Subsidiary to Account No. 1150)

-This file contains a copy of each Controller's Remittance Advice, Form CA–21, for which the Controller's Receipt copy has not yet been received.
-When the receipted copy is received, the pending copy is removed from the file, compared with the receipted copy, and destroyed.
-After it is recorded in the accounts, the receipted copy is filed in a closed file.
-The total of the uncleared remittances must equal the balance of Account No. 1150.
+A subsidiary file containing a copy of each Controller's Remittance Advice (RA), Form CA–21, held until a corresponding Controller's Receipt is received.
+When the Controller’s Receipt is received, the RA copy is removed from the file, compared against the Controller’s Receipt and destroyed.
+File the Controller’s Receipt copy after recording in the accounts.